Robert Llewellyn: Personal life

 Prior to becoming a comedian, Llewellyn served an apprenticeship and became a professional shoemaker, working at James Taylor & Son and John Lobb Bootmaker in London.
 Speaking to Richard Herring, he said he still maintains an interest in the craft: "There is still a side of me that wants to develop a kind of 3D printed shoe thing...where you just put your foot in a thing, and you just get a shoe and it's there.
 And it fits absolutely exquisitely, immediately."

 Robert Llewellyn talks to the Merseyside Skeptics Society 'Electric cars are rubbish.
 Aren't they?' event at the Head of Steam pub in Liverpool.

-Llewellyn, who is of Welsh ancestry, learned to drive aged 11 (having been taught by his older brother in a go-kart).
+Llewellyn learned to drive aged 11 (having been taught by his older brother in a go-kart).
 Formerly a "petrol-head", he now drives an electric car and is a renewable energy advocate.
-As well as being frequently interviewed on the subject, he presents a YouTube series called Fully Charged.
+As well as being frequently interviewed on the subject, he presents a YouTube channel called Everything Electric.

 On the evening of 1 July 2009, while Llewellyn was en route to deliver Carpool footage to his editor, another vehicle hit him side-on at a junction in Gloucestershire, writing off his Toyota Prius and rendering him unconscious for around ten minutes.
 The force of the impact was such that it bent his laptop "into a banana shape".
 Llewellyn praised the honesty of the other driver for accepting full liability for the accident, as well as the hospital, police and other services for helping him.
 He also gave special praise to his "beloved Prius" for protecting him from the impact.
 He suffered concussion, minor whiplash and dizzy spells but escaped more serious injury.

-In 2014 he drove, with David Peilow, a Nissan Leaf 400 miles from London to Edinburgh.
+In 2014, with David Peilow, he drove a Nissan Leaf 400 miles from London to Edinburgh.
 Stopping nine times, it took 12 hours, beating a previous time set by the BBC three years earlier which took four days in a Mini-E, as well as beating the time set by Peilow in a 2008 Tesla Roadster, which, having left two days after the Mini-E, took around 19 hours.

 Llewellyn has expressed that his major pseudoscientific irritations are astrology and climate change denial.

-Llewellyn lives in Temple Guiting, Gloucestershire and is married to Australian author Judy Pascoe (who herself had a cameo in Red Dwarf as a one-off love interest of Llewellyn's character, in the episode "Camille" playing a character of the same name).
+Llewellyn lives in Temple Guiting, Gloucestershire and is married to Australian author Judy Pascoe (who herself had a small role in Red Dwarf as a one-off love interest of Llewellyn's character, in the episode "Camille" playing a character of the same name).